Grape vs Grapefruit - Health impact and Nutrition Comparison

 Diabetes

 Grapefruits are rich in fiber and have a low glycemic index.
-Eating these fruits can have the potential to prevent insulin resistance, which may lead to diabetes.
+Eating these fruits can potentially prevent insulin resistance, which may lead to diabetes.
 In one study, diabetic animals treated with grapefruit had a reduced blood glucose concentration.
 Besides, grapefruits are rich in Vitamin C, which has antidiabetic, antihyperglycemic effects.

 According to the study, the grape polyphenol group showed a significant reduction in postprandial insulin and fasting glucose levels compared with the baseline in 38 individuals with at least one component of metabolic syndrome [12] [13].